 - Prepare a study area.
 This is critical.

 - Ensure your child has all the stationery they need at home and school, with spares available.

 - Make morning wake-ups and bedtimes a part of the routine.

 - Set a realistic study program.
 Let your child be part of this process, and listen to your child (within reason) as it is him or her that will be doing the studying.

 - Discuss previous study methods: what worked, what didn’t?
 How long were effective study sessions that kept your child’s focus (e.g. 20 minutes)?
 How long are effective study breaks in between sessions?

 - Discuss certain subject topics with your child.
 It’s important that you show an interest and allow your child to ask questions.
 The more comfortable they feel about a topic, the easier it will be to study.

 - Use weekends not only to study, but also to prepare notes for study sessions and to check if your child understands what they have been revising.

 - Test your child to see if they understand the work they have been studying, and if they have retained the knowledge.
 PRO tip: try WorksheetCloud!
 It will help you check to see what your child understands and with what they might be struggling to grasp.
 Remember, studying is meaningless without understanding.

-Most importantly, put your child first – it is their final exam for the year and extremely important.
+Most importantly, put your child first – these are extremely important exams coming up.
 Encourage your child to work towards a goal, even if it’s only a 1% improvement per subject.
 Accomplishing a goal is always fulfilling and boosts self esteem.